conda/conda-plugin-template/tutorials/post-commands/README.md

 $ conda build ./recipe
 ```

 There is more detailed information available via the [`conda-build` documentation][build conda packages] on how to build conda packages from scratch.
-Please also check out [this documentation page][upload to anaconda.org] if you'd like to learn how to upload your subcommand package to [anaconda.org][anaconda.org site].
+Please also check out [this documentation page][upload to anaconda.org] if you'd like to learn how to upload your post-command package to [anaconda.org][anaconda.org site].

 > **Note**
 > Whenever you develop your own custom plugins, please be sure to [apply the appropriate license][licenses].